Seribii1o1/Seribii1o1/README.md

 ## Hi there, I'm Christina Maroun 👋

 🔭 I’m pursuing a data science fellowship.
 For Phase 1 of the program, I've been creating data science projects using Python and participating in healthcare-based hackathons to collaborate on additional passion projects.
-Currently in Phase 2,
+Currently in Phase 2, I've been building machine learning pipeline projects.

 ## :wrench: Skills
 * **APIs/Libraries:** NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn